 In connection with the initial public offering, the Company will undertake a series of transactions to spin out two wholly owned businesses from the corporate structure.
-These transactions will generate a taxable gain upon their occurrence which is expected to result in approximately \$\text{ million of income tax which will be payable by the Company.}
+These transactions will generate a taxable gain upon their occurrence which will be payable by the Company or its affiliates.

-Commitment for Operating Leases
+Commitment for operating leases

-The Company's commitments for various operating lease agreements relate to office space for various periods that extend through as late as fiscal 2024.
-Total rent payments under these agreements were approximately \$8.7 million for the years ended March 31, 2017 and 2018.
+The Company's commitments for various operating lease agreements relate to office space for various periods that extend through as late as fiscal 2030.
+Total rent payments under these agreements were approximately \$8.7 million, \$8.7 million, and \$11.3 million for the years ended March 31, 2017, 2018, and 2019, respectively.
 Certain of these lease agreements contain provisions for renewal options and escalation clauses.

-The following table summarizes payments under the Company's operating lease commitments as of March 31, 2018 (in thousands):
+The following table summarizes payments under the Company's operating lease commitments as of March 31, 2019 (in thousands):